 • Work in primary or middle schools to create youth health clubs that train students to be informal CHEs and apply their skills in their community.

-• Conduct regular home visits to follow-up on a cohort of pregnant women and mothers of under-2-year-olds and ensure their utilization of MCH services and application of recommended health behaviors.
+• Conduct regular home visits to work with a cohort of pregnant women and mothers of under-2-year-olds and ensure their utilization of MCH services and application of recommended health behaviors.

-Peace Corps Senegal is implementing a plan to include gender equity and empowerment efforts throughout all our work, and to make them more sustainable.
+Peace Corps Senegal includes gender equity and empowerment efforts throughout all our work.
 As such, you will receive training on gender challenges in Senegal and you will have the opportunity to implement gender-related activities that are contextually appropriate.
-Through this health project, you will empower youth via the young “relais” (community health volunteer) program; increase the involvement of men in Maternal and Child Health activities that used to only target women (men as partners); and target influential community members to help facilitate the adoption of health behaviors (behavior change communication).
+Through this health project, you will empower youth via the young relais (community health volunteer) program; increase the involvement of men in Maternal and Child Health activities that used to only target women (men as partners); and target influential community members to help facilitate the adoption of health behaviors (behavior change communication).
 During your service, you will look for other ways to work with community members to promote gender-equitable norms and increase girls’ and women’s sense of agency.

-Your work will truly make a difference and be critical in saving lives—the lives of mothers who are still dying from childbirth and the lives of under-five children who are still dying from preventable diseases.
-This is a priority for the Government of Senegal and each Health Volunteer provides essential assistance.
+Your work will truly make a difference and be critical in saving lives—the lives of mothers who are still dying from childbirth and the lives of children under five who are still dying from preventable diseases.
+This is a priority for the Government of Senegal and each Community Health Support Agent provides essential assistance.

-• Bachelor of Arts/Bachelor of Science degree related to health or any bachelor’s degree supplemented by work experience in public health.
+• Bachelor of Arts/Bachelor of Science degree in any field with work experience in public health

 Required Language Skills

 Senegalese dishes are tasty, usually consisting of a staple of rice, millet, or corn with vegetable sauces, sometimes with meat or fish.
-There is far less variety than to which many Americans are accustomed.
+There is far less variety than many Americans are accustomed to.
 Determined vegetarians may maintain their diet, but this further decreases variety.
 Some Volunteers choose to alter their diets in order to be more culturally aligned with a Senegalese lifestyle.

-In some cases, if Volunteers do not have running water or electricity water is collected at a community pump or well, and light comes from oil lamps or candles.
-Communication systems have improved throughout Senegal over recent years, although cell phone coverage remains inconsistent or even non-existent in a few areas.
-You will be issued a simple cell phone.
-Internet is becoming more widely available, and can often be accessed through 4G for those Volunteers who own a smart phone or an internet dongle.
-Health Volunteers are encouraged to bring a laptop.
-Heat and dust in Senegal take their toll on electronics, so an inexpensive, hardy machine is recommended.
+Utilities vary widely across Volunteer sites.
+Many Volunteers do not have running water or electricity.
+Water is collected at a community pump or well, and light comes from oil lamps, candles, or small solar lights.
+Cell phone coverage is inconsistent or non-existent in some areas.
+You will be issued a simple cell phone for texting and calling.
+Internet can sometimes be accessed through 4G for those Volunteers who own a smart phone, although coverage is inconsistent.
+We recommend that Volunteers come with a laptop.
+Heat and dust take their toll on electronics, so an inexpensive, hardy machine is recommended.

-Senegal enjoys a good primary road system, but transportation remains a challenge.
-You will usually travel in crowded, shared taxis and buses over rough roads, particularly outside of urban areas.
-You will travel by bike or on foot or donkey cart for shorter trips.
+You will travel in crowded, shared taxis and buses over rough roads for long distances, and by bike, foot or donkey cart for shorter trips.

 Senegalese pride themselves on being well dressed and a neat, dignified appearance will say a lot about your desire to be accepted as a colleague.
-During pre-service training, the dress code is business casual and as a Volunteer, you will continue to dress in business casual attire for your work.
+During both Pre-Service Training and your Volunteer service, the dress code is business casual.
 There is a great deal of beautiful cloth available in Senegal, and many Volunteers enjoy having clothing made by local tailors.
 For women, clothing should not be overly tight and should cover you to below the knee.
 For men, long shorts are acceptable for manual labor and sports, but otherwise are rarely worn.

 Through inclusive recruitment and retention of staff and Volunteers, the Peace Corps seeks to reflect the rich diversity of the United States and bring diverse perspectives and solutions to development issues.
-Our definition of diversity includes, but is not limited to, race, ethnicity, gender identity, sexual orientation, age, religion, education, ability, and more.
-Volunteers who are of an American racial, ethnic, or national minority or whose religious or spiritual beliefs differ from the majority of their country of service may experience curiosity and unwanted attention from Senegalese nationals.
+Volunteers who are of an American racial, ethnic, or national minority or whose religious or spiritual beliefs differ from the majority may experience curiosity and unwanted attention from Senegalese nationals.
 Lesbian, gay, bisexual, transgender and queer (LGBTQ) Volunteers are welcomed within the Peace Corps Volunteer and staff community, and many LGBTQ Volunteers have served here successfully.
-However, it is important to note that same-sex sexual activity is criminalized by Senegalese legal code and punishable by imprisonment.
-Culturally, LGBTQ are not well accepted by many Senegalese, and LGBTQ Volunteers cannot safely serve openly.
-Please refer to the Local Laws and Special Circumstances of the U.S. Department of State’s travel page for more information.
+However, same-sex sexual activity is criminalized by Senegalese legal code and punishable by imprisonment in Senegal.
+Culturally, LGBTQ people are not well accepted in Senegal, and LGBTQ Volunteers cannot safely serve openly.
+Please refer to the U.S. Department of State’s travel page for more information.